tarrott/tarrott.github.io/docs/architecture/security.md

     - operating systems
     - cloud & networking configuration

+## Webserver Security Audit
+- open ports (should be limited to 80 & 443)
+- SSH/RDP (22 & 3389) should be using IP whitelisting or a VPN for access
+- check for up-to-date packages
+    - apache2: `curl --head | grep Server`
+    - JS libraries (e.g. jQuery `jQuery().jquery` in browser console)

 ### RSA & GPG
 - `ssh-keygen -t rsa -C user@email`
     - user in comment should match the user to login to remote system